 This course presents the fundamentals of criminal investigation.
 The duties and responsibilities of the investigator both in field and in the courtroom are highlighted.
 Emphasis is placed on techniques commonly utilized by investigative personnel as well as the procedures used for investigating various crimes.
-Pre-requisites: All Required Program Admission
+Pre-requisites: All Required scene management, evidence characteristics, identification, documentation and collection as well as techniques for developing and lifting latent fingerprints.
+Pre-requisites: One Required Program Admission Co-requisites: None